Do You Over-rely on Negation? Switch to Positive Claims for More Clarity

-Disclaimer: Perhaps because the performance of Standard American English is nearly as irregular as the language itself, there are, of course, exceptions to the rule of the Positive Claim usage.
-Indeed, at times, Negative Claims may be the clearest way to unpack and articulate an idea.
+Disclaimer: Perhaps because the performance of Standard American English is nearly as irregular as the language itself, there are, of course, exceptions to the rule that positive claims are more precise.
+Negative claims may, at times, be the clearest way to unpack and articulate an idea.

 1. In our echo-chamber it was not hard to forget about the world.